centrifugal/centrifugo/misc/release/notes.md

 For details, go to the [Centrifugo documentation site](https://centrifugal.dev).

-## Centrifugo v6 released 💻✨🔮✨💻

-We are excited to announce Centrifugo v6 – a new major release that is now live.
-This release includes fundamental improvements in the configuration to simplify working with Centrifugo from both user and core development perspectives.
-It also adds several useful features and enhances observability for both Centrifugo OSS and Centrifugo PRO.
+## What's changed

 ### Improvements

-See the details in the [Centrifugo v6 release blog post](https://centrifugal.dev/blog/2025/01/16/centrifugo-v6-released)
+* Add development build warning in logs [#934](https://github.com/centrifugal/centrifugo/pull/934).
+On start, if Centrifugo is built from source without proper version attached (which is done in CI upon release workflow), the warning is now shown in logs.

+### Fixes

+* Fix not using redis prefix for Redis stream support check [centrifugal/centrifuge#456](https://github.com/centrifugal/centrifuge/pull/456).
+Addresses issue with Redis ACL, see [#935](https://github.com/centrifugal/centrifugo/issues/935).

 ### Miscellaneous

+* Centrifugo v6 has been recently released 💻✨🔮✨💻.
+See the details in the [Centrifugo v6 release blog post](https://centrifugal.dev/blog/2025/01/16/centrifugo-v6-released).
-* This release is built with Go 1.23.4.
+* This release is built with Go 1.23.5.
-* See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.0.0).
+* See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.0.2).